 By the way, Google Analytics is always evolving — check out what’s changed in Google Analytics 4.0.

 Use Google Mobile-Friendly Test To Optimize for Mobile-First Indexing

 Google shows users the mobile version of your website when it appears in search results.
 So by optimizing for mobile, you allow Google to display your content in the correct format – one that is conducive to smartphone scrolling and short attention spans.

 Again, we’re faring well:

-Head into SEMrush’s Position Tracking tool to see whether you’re actually ranking for the keywords you wish to own.
-Filter out keyword targets that are too competitive (Keyword Difficulty score is too high), have a lot of SERP crowding (will have to compete with several paid ads and Featured Snippets that may distract searchers from your listing) and aren’t fully relevant to your commercial goals.
+Head into SEMrush’s Position Tracking tool to perform vital keyword research and see whether you’re actually ranking for the keywords you wish to own.
+Filter out keyword targets that are too competitive (Keyword Difficulty score is too high), have a lot of SERP crowding (will have to compete with several paid Google ads and Featured Snippets that may distract searchers from your listing) and aren’t fully relevant to your commercial goals.

 In general, the longer tail a keyword is, the lower its search volume and the lower the Keyword Difficulty score.
 These are the search terms you’re actually capable of ranking for, which can be found in SEMrush’s Keyword Magic tool.